 2. Does this job tick all of the boxes?

-While you’re evaluating an offer it’s important to consider your career goals.
-What are they?
+Consider your career goals – What are they?
 And will this role help you to achieve them?

 Write down what your goals are and what you’re looking to gain from your next position at the beginning of your job search.
 That way, when an offer comes along, you can appraise whether it ticks all of the boxes.